 - Master of Science in Data Science accredited by IIIT Bangalore & LJMU (providing five specializations and global access)

-Online education has many advantages, from lower investment requirements to flexibility in learning.
+Online education has many advantages, from lower investment requirement PG Certification in Digital Marketing and Communication certified by MICA and Facebook’s to flexibility in learning.
 You can complement your undergraduate degree with the above qualifications to attain a competitive advantage in the job market.
 The academic and practical exposure can also contribute to your overall personality development, helping you to get a promotion and salary raise.

 Science students can go into diverse careers, even in humanities and the arts.
 The roles that explore such connections are commonly known as STEAM jobs.
 Here is a list of some popular trans-disciplinary fields:

 - Fashion Technology

 Another emerging humanities-centric job profile is that of techno-legal advisors and government relations experts.
 These individuals explain the functionality and uses of innovations like drones, driverless automobiles, robots, 3D printers, etc. and navigate conversations with different stakeholders to implement these technologies.